lite1pal/SimpleTask/README.md

 ## Conclusion

 SimpleTask is a user-friendly task management app developed using the MERN stack and TypeScript.
-With its straightforward interface, task creation and organization features, priority levels, reminders, completion tracking, and search capabilities, SimpleTask offers an easy-to-use experience of managing your daily tasks.
+With its straightforward interface, task creation, task deadline and completion tracking SimpleTask offers an easy-to-use experience of managing your daily tasks.